 Enrollment has been completed in an investigator-initiated Phase II study of eculizumab in patients at elevated risk for delayed graft function (DGF) following kidney transplant.
 DGF is the term used to describe the failure of a kidney or other organs to function immediately after transplantation due to ischemia-reperfusion and immunological injury.
+We have been granted orphan drug designation for DGF by the FDA and, in the first quarter of 2014, the EC granted orphan drug designation.

-Shiga-toxin producing E. Coli Hemolytic Uremic Syndrome (STEC-HUS)
+Shiga-toxin producing E. coli Hemolytic Uremic Syndrome (STEC-HUS)

-STEC-HUS is an ultra-rare disorder, comprising only a small sub-set of the already rare population of patients with EHEC.
+STEC-HUS is an ultra-rare disorder, comprising only a small sub-set of the already rare population of patients with enterohemorrhagic Escherichia coli (EHEC).
 Following an authorization by the Paul-Ehrlich-Institut, Germany's health care regulatory body for biologics, and an access program for patients initiated in May 2011, we initiated an open-label clinical trial to investigate eculizumab as a treatment for patients with STEC-HUS.
 Enrollment in this trial has been completed.
-We are obtaining and analyzing additional control clinical outcome data from an epidemiologic study in approximately 400 STEC-HUS patients who received only best supportive care.
+We are currently discussing with physician investigators clinical outcome data from an epidemiologic study in approximately 400 STEC-HUS patients who received only best supportive care.
 The FDA and the EC have each granted orphan designation for eculizumab as a treatment for patients with STEC-HUS.